noahbradley34/DatabaseProject/README.md

 The UI was built in Netbeans IDE 8.2, while the database was built in mySQL Workbench 8.0 CE.

-Attached as well is the several excel files used as a "middle man" approach to importing the data into mySQL
+Attached as well is the several excel files used as a "middle man" approach to importing the data into mySQL.
+They are not a download requirment.

 System requirments: